kotajacob/pcf/README.md

 pcf
 ====

-A simple command line sha1/FTP-based pastbin client.
+A simple command line sha1/FTP-based pastebin client.
 Reads file(s) from STDIN or filename as argument, uploads file(s) to a server, and prints the url(s) to STDOUT.